 5. Fall Scenery

-Many people come at the start or peak of summer but fall has it’s own beauty here as it transforms itself.
+Many people come at the start or peak of summer but fall has it’s own beauty here when the scenery transforms itself.
 This place feels magical as you watch the leaves and grasses change to lovely shades of yellows and oranges.
-Horseback riding through this vast land as you witness the landscape changing colors daily will leave you with memories you’ll never forget.
+Horseback riding through this vast land while witnessing the landscape changing colors daily will leave you with memories you’ll never forget.

 If you’ve never visited in fall, you’re in for a treat.
 Give us a call if you have any questions.
 We’re happy to assist you with your trip planning.